AlekseiAgarkov/AgenticInfectiousDiseaseTransmissionModels/README.md

 # Simulators
 ## Configuration
 Configuration files are located in `/configs` folder.
-Simulator takes CLI parameters and uses them to override default configuration from `/configs/*_base.toml`, i.e. CLI params have precedence over config params.
+Simulator takes CLI parameters and uses them to override default configuration from `/configs/*_base.toml`, i.e. CLI parameters have precedence over configuration parameters.

 ## SIR Simulator
 Simulator for basic SIR model (Susceptible, Infected, Recovered) is implemented in `sir_sim.py`.
-The Simulator takes simulation parameters either through config file or
-CLI arguments and runs an agent-based simulation for a given set of infection characteristics.
+The Simulator takes simulation parameters either through config file or CLI arguments and runs an agent-based simulation for a given set of infection characteristics.

 For every time unit of the simulation a snapshot of metrics is taken.
 Upon completion, the simulator outputs a CSV-file to an output location along with simulation parameters JSON.